MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-alerts.md

 Alerts can be created on dashboards:
 - that you have created and saved in **My workspace**
-- that have been shared with you in a [Premium capacity](end-user-license.md).
+- that have been shared with you in a [Premium reserved capacity](end-user-license.md).
 - in any workspace you can access, if you have a Power BI Pro or Premium Per User (PPU) license.

 Alerts only work on data that is refreshed.
 When data refreshes, Power BI looks to see if an alert is set for that data.
 If the data has reached an alert threshold, an alert is triggered.